maptime/toronto/_posts/2016-12-06-december-meetup.md

 rsvp: https://www.meetup.com/OpenStreetMap-Toronto/events/235919085/
 author: brianbancroft
 ---
-### Data Formats and Conversions
+### OpenStreetCam with OpenStreetMap founder Steve Coast

 It's #maptime again!
 Maptime is all about learning and sharing knowledge at the intersection of "Maps" and "The Internet".

-This month Steve Coast, founder of OpenStreeMap will share his experiences in creating [OpenStreetCam](http://openstreetcam.org).
+This month Steve Coast, founder of [OpenStreetMap](https://www.openstreetmap.org/) will share his experiences in creating [OpenStreetCam](http://openstreetcam.org).

 As always, we will have a short show and tell where anyone is free to demonstrate their current projects, share key lessons, and/or ask for assistance.
 Then there will be workshop time where attendees can self-study or assemble in ad-hoc groups for collaboration.